 Medical Qualifications and the SSA Evaluation

 The SSA using very specific criteria set forth for different medical conditions in their medical guide, which is called the Blue Book.
 In order for a medical condition to be approved for SSDI, it must meet the strict guidelines that are set forth for that particular condition.
-If you suffer from an undifferentiated or mixed connective tissue disease is a unique condition because it is the presence of symptoms for multiple other conditions.
+Undifferentiated or mixed connective tissue disease is a unique condition because it is the presence of symptoms for multiple other conditions.
 If you are able to qualify based on one of the other conditions that might make your case easier.
 However if you cannot meet the criteria for those other conditions, there is a listing in the Blue Book.

 These diseases are listed by the SSA as qualifying impairments using the category “Immune Disorders”, which is found in Section 14.00 of the medical guide.
 In order to be approved for disability benefits for the disorder, you have to be able to provide medical proof that either:

 - Undifferentiated connective tissue disease – you have symptoms associated with connective tissue disease but not meeting the criteria for and therefore are unable to be narrowed down to one specific disease.
 For example, if a blood test demonstrated findings of rheumatoid arthritis, but you are unable to meet the specific listing.

 - Mixed connective tissue disease – symptoms and blood tests that solidly indicate more than one kind of connective tissue disease is present.